chrisamaral/formerly/README.md

 export default NewsletterForm
 ```

-Doesn't look too bad, we have our form in place.
-I'm sure you noticed we passed a function called `handleSubmit` as an event handler for the form submission,
-and you're probably wondering how that would look like.
-Why, that's actually quite simple!
+That's it, our very first `formerly` form.
+Now, you're probably wondering how that `handleSubmit` function looks like.

-It looks a bit different from a regular event handler in that you don't need to call `event.preventDefault()` and can just consume the the data right away.
+It looks just a bit different from a regular event handler, and in a simpler way: you don't need to call `event.preventDefault()` and can just consume the the inputted values right away.
+Here is how:

 ```js
 function handleSubmit (errors, formData) {